CS 6543 Computer Networks

 • Network Layer and Routing (Ch 4)

 Part II.
-Wireless networking and QoS-based networking (from research papers and optional books listed above)
+Wireless networking (from research papers and optional books listed above)

 • Wireless MAC protocols

-• QoS and Multimedia Networking in wireline and wireless networks
+• QoS and Multimedia Networking in wireless networks

-Student presentations and demonstrations about their term projects.
+Part III.
+Student presentations and demonstrations about their term projects (related to cloud-based networking and SDN).

 -------The first part-----------

-We will first cover the fundamental concepts from the required textbook usin the following slides:
+We will first cover the fundamental concepts from the required textbook using the following slides:

 !!
 You need Microsoft PowerPoint to read/print slides. !!